-Yuri is indeed sitting listlessly on his cot as Dmitri and Olga come into the apartment.
+Yuri is indeed sitting listlessly on his cot as Dmitri and Olga come in.
 Deep dark circles hang under his eyes and his face is gaunt.
 Dmitri puts on a friendly face.

-"Hello Yuri.
-Alik."
+Hello Yuri.
+Alik.

 Yuri manages a meek smile and nods to Dmitri.
 Alik is also there playing with his toys on the floor.
 Alik isn't much more lively than Yuri but he lights up when he sees Dmitri.
-"Uncle Dima!
+Uncle Dima!
 Did you bring us apples?
-Mama said you were bringing apples."
+Mama said you were bringing apples.

 Before Dmitri can speak, Olga answers for him in a cruel, dry tone of voice.

-"No, Dima didn't bring us apples.
-He brought us nothing."
+OLGA No, Dima didn't bring us apples.
+He brought us nothing.

 She turns on her heels and goes into the bedroom.
 Dmitri walks to the cot and sits next to Yuri.

 Alik seems mildly disappointed, but continues to play with his toys.
 Yuri stares at the floor.

+DMITRI (to Yuri) Did you go down to get your ration today?

+YURI

+Yeah.

+ALIK Misha had to carry him!

+Who?

-Dmitri asks Yuri, "Did you go down to get your ration today?"
-"Yeah."
-Alik pipes up, "Misha had to carry him!"
-Dmitri is confused.
-"Who?"
-"The neighbor downstairs.
-Mama made him carry Yuri to get his rations."
-"I see.
-Not feeling too good, huh?"
+ALIK The neighbor downstairs.
+Mama made him carry Yuri to get his rations.

+DMITRI I see.
+Not feeling too good, huh?

 Yuri shakes his head.
 Dmitri is only partially managing to cover his alarm at the state of Yuri's health.

-Alik says, "Mama yells at us all the time now.
-She cries a lot too."
-Dmitri tries to explain to the boys, "Your mother is going through a very difficult time.
+ALIK Mama yells at us all the time now.
+She cries a lot too.

+DMITRI Your mother is going through a very difficult time.
 You have to forgive her moods.
-I guess we all do."
+I guess we all do.

 Dmitri watches as Alik plays with a toy truck.
 Yuri lies down on his cot and closes his eyes.

-Dmitrit tells the, "Tell you what.
+DMITRI (CONT'D) Tell you what.
 Tomorrow I will bring us all some food.
-I promise."
+I promise.

 Alik looks at his uncle and smiles.
 Yuri pays no attention.

+EXT.
+MAKESHIFT MILITARY BARRACKS - NIGHT

-Inside a cold makeshift military barracks Sasha lays on a cot bundled up in his heavy coat.
+Sasha lays on a cot bundled up in his heavy coat.
 One of his comrades lays in the bunk next to him.
 Sasha is deep in thought, not his usual self.

-One his comrades says, "Hey Sasha, look what my sister sent me."
+COMRADE Hey Sasha, look what my sister sent me.

 He holds up an American movie star magazine that is tattered and worn.
 Sasha only manages a slight nod of acknowledgment.

-"It's in English, I can't read it, but there's some really beautiful women in here.
-My sister says that one of the articles says something about everyone in England really supporting us."
+COMRADE (CONT'D) Can't read it, but there's some really beautiful women in here.
+My sister says that one of the articles says something about everyone in England really supporting us.

 The Comrade seems disappointed at Sasha's lack of response.

-He goes on, "Says that learning Russian and buying Russian things is all the rage over there now.
+COMRADE (CONT'D) Says that learning Russian and buying Russian things is all the rage over there now.
 Funny huh?
 Of course who cares right?
-Look at the beauty on page twelve!"
+Look at the beauty on page twelve!

 The Comrade throws the magazine toward Sasha, but Sasha doesn't catch it.
 Sasha picks it up from the floor and puts it on the small table between their cots.

-"I'll look at it later."
+I'll look at it later.

-Sasha's lack of good humor puzzles his comrade who tries to joke with him.
-"Okay, listen.
+Sasha's lack of good humor puzzles his Comrade who tries to joke with him.

+Okay, listen.
 Hitler is in his bunker one day.
 He is screaming hysterically at the top of his lungs, his arms are flailing about, he's kicking and stomping his feet on the ground.
 His screaming and shrieking causes another officer to rush into his office.
-The officer asks 'What's the matter?'
-Hitler says 'Oh nothing, I was just thinking.'"
-The joke causes the comrade to bust up into laughter.
+The officer asks "What's the matter?"
+Hitler says "Oh nothing, I was just thinking."
+The joke causes the Comrade to bust up into laughter.
 Sasha smiles only a little bit.

-Comrade asks, "What's the matter?
-That's my best Hitler joke!"
-Sasha says, "I almost gave myself up to Hitler."
+COMRADE (CONT'D) What's the matter?
+That's my best Hitler joke!

+I almost gave myself up to Hitler.